Natural Remedies for Common Health Problems

 3. Insomnia and Sleep Problems

-Quality sleep is crucial for overall health, and natural remedies can promote relaxation and better sleep quality.
+We must know Quality sleep is crucial for overall health, and natural remedies can promote relaxation and better sleep quality.

 Chamomile Tea: Chamomile has mild sedative effects, which can help relax the mind and body, making it easier to fall asleep.